 By default, Ctrl-P will walk through directories and build a file name cache to speed up the pattern matching.
 As a side-effect, we won't be able to find the newly created files with Ctrl-P. To workaround the problem, we have to rebuild the file name cache.

-To rebuild the cache, press Ctrl-P
+To rebuild the cache, press Ctrl-P and then F5.
+Ctrl-P will

 scan the directories again.
 You will be able to see the newly created files